parsaeisa/Notes/Software engineering/Non-technical/managing.md

 Due to this fact, do not assign a service to just one person .
 Every member in team should contribute on every service that is owned by our team .

 ## Scattered points

-* When you take a technology in an enterprise app, you should cusotmise that thechnology .

 For example wrap echo framework in another framework that behaves like your company wants .